FreeTubeApp/FreeTube-Docs/usage/importing-subscriptions.md

 11. Extract the .zip file
 12. The file you want will be in `Takeout/YouTube and YouTube Music/subscriptions/subscriptions.json`

-Once you have this file, you can import this file into FreeTube by going to `Settings->Data Settings->Import Subscriptions->Import YouTube (.json)`
+Once you have this file, you can import this file into FreeTube by going to `Settings->Data Settings->Import Subscriptions`

 ## From Invidious